-3.3 Required Anatomy Grade
+3.4 Minimum Required Grade in PTAS 201 Anatomy

 A passing grade ("C" or higher) in the PTAS 201 Anatomy course is required to continue in the PTA program.
 A grade of less than a C disqualifies the student and requires administrative withdrawal from the program.
 A "C" grade is determined by a minimum of 75.0 % cumulative score in the course.